osquery/osquery/docs/wiki/deployment/configuration.md

 - `any` or `all` for all, alternatively no platform key selects all

 The `shard` key works by hashing the hostname then taking the quotient 255 of the first byte.
 This allows us to select a deterministic 'preview' for the query, this helps when slow-rolling or testing new queries.

+Note that queries are still constrained by the Watchdog when the `denylist` key is set to false.
+This means that setting `denylist` to false is _not_ sufficient to ensure a query will be run without resource constraints.
+Queries stopped by the Watchdog should be addressed by modifying the query SQL and/or Watchdog configuration until the limits are not exceeded.

 The schedule and associated queries generate a timeline of events through the defined intervals.
 There are several tables `*_events` which natively yield a time series, all other tables are subjected to execution on an interval.
 When the results from a table differ from the results when the query was last executed, logs are emitted with `{"action": "removed"}` or `{"action": "added"}` for the appropriate action.